Exp232/Industry-Edit/README.md

 # Description
 This mod builds upon IndustryFix by Voidheartd, adding additional fixes to new undustries and increasing the scope to include useful modifications when playing a modded game.

-V1.1 includes the following changes:
+V1.2 includes the following changes:
-- Appalachian Hardwoods R1 unload speed increased by 50%
+- Appalachian Hardwoods R1 mod deprecated (redundant in RR 2024.4.1)
-- Locust Pin Co BR3 unload speed increased by 50%
+- Locust Pin Co BR3 mod deprecated (redundant in RR 2024.4.1)
-- Connelly Creek L1/2/3 storage increased to improve comaptibility with MV's Logging Cars mod
+- Connelly Creek L1/2/3 storage increased to improve comaptibility with MVR's Logging Cars mod
 - Connelly Creek Pulpwood P3/P4 storage increased to 1,200 tons
+- Connelly Creek Pulpwood P1-4 Load rates increased
 - Increased Car Load rate at National Park Service by 100%
 - Increased Car Load rate at Nantahala Talc and Limestone T2 by 50%